04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 When it comes to your belt, most shooters agree that that’s the fastest way to grab a fresh mag.
 So it’s definitely recommended to have some sort of fast mag pouches on your belt.

 Recently we’ve made a video about a mod to make regular bungee retained pouches into fast mag pouches with enough tension to securely hold your magazines.
-This mod works equally as good as not even better than some fast mag pouches on the market these days.
+This mod works equally as good as, if not even better than some fast mag pouches on the market these days.
 So you might want to check that out.
-We’ll put the link to this video/blog in the image on the right.
+We’ll put the link to this video/blog in the image.

 Besides that, also the orientation of your mags usually brings up quite some discussion on what’s best.
 But it depends on factors like, how you reload and what your dominant side is.